 What are developmental milestones, and why are they important?

-Recognizing the importance of these milestones can lead to early interventions, which are essential for improving long-term outcomes in a child’s growth and learning.
+Recognising the importance of these milestones can lead to early interventions, which are essential for improving long-term outcomes in a child’s growth and learning.

 Defining Developmental Milestones